jflex-de/jflex/CONTRIBUTING.md

 ### Running the test suites

+**Short version:**

+    ./run-tests

+This runs the entire test suites, including unit and regression tests, as well as examples.

+**Longer version:**

-Unit tests are run automatically if you build the jflex package for instance via
+Unit tests are run automatically if you locally install the jflex package for instance via

-    mvn3 package
+    mvn3 install

 The regression test suite must be run from the directory `testsuite/testcases`, for instance with

     mvn3 test

+The jflex/examples can be run individually either by calling `make` or `mvn test`.

 ### Get in contact